Choosing Your First Year, First Semester Mathematics Course

 In 2016 a new second year course MATH2222 was introduced.
 Students who have completed MATH1014 with a high grade may enrol in this course, which in turn may allow them to enrol in some of the second year honours stream courses.

-MATH1003 - Algebra and Calculus MethodsMATH1003 is a pathway into MATH1013 (and also a broad mathematics course suited to many students).
+MATH1003 - Algebra and Calculus MethodsMATH1003 is a pathway into MATH1013.
 If a student has not completed enough mathematics courses at school they should enrol in MATH1003 in the first semester and MATH1013 in the second semester.
 MATH1003 is designed to give students the necessary skills to allow them to complete MATH1013.
 MATH1003 is not a prerequisite for any other mathematics course.

-Additional Information and HelpAdditional information about the different courses and pathways can be found on the Mathematics Education web page.
+Additional Information and HelpAdditional information about the different courses and pathways can be found on the Mathematics Study web page.

-General course advice will be available during Orientation week and Week 1 (the link is for the Colleges of Science; other colleges will have other advice sessions).
+General course advice will be available during Orientation week (the link is for the Colleges of Science; other colleges will have other advice sessions).

 If you would like more information about how a particular mathematics course will fit into your overall degree program, make an appointment to speak to one of the sub-deans in your college.